 A strain of bacteria found in dirt acts as an anti-depressant when inhaled.
 This particular discovery might be new, but the wisdom is not.
 Being outside makes you feel good.
-Will a run in the park or a camping trip solve all your woes?
-No they will not.
-However, happiness is something that has to be worked on and being outside is a great place to start in order to bond.
+Will a run in the park or a camping trip solve all your or your kid’s woes?
+No, they will not.
+However, living a full life is something that has to be worked on.
+I believe living life fully starts with having good relationships, especially with those who are closest to us: our kids.
+Thinking of outdoor activities for kids is a great place to start in order to bond.

-In every geographic location, great hiking opportunities await.
-Down south in flatlands and marshes.
-The mountains of the west as well as the east.
-Anywhere in America is a great place to strap on the boots and explore.
-A friend of All Pro Dad recently hiked a portion of the Appalachian Trail with his son.
-He reported back of the spiritual growth they both experienced.
-Hiking, no matter what level of trail difficulty, is an exhilarating endeavor.
+This is one of the best outdoor activities for kids and parents to bond.
+A friend of All Pro Dad hiked a portion of the Appalachian Trail with his son.
+He reported back of the growth they both experienced.
+Hiking, no matter what level of trail difficulty, is exhilarating.

 6. Family Time Outside